fkraemer/qt_multi_annotator/README.md

 * Parameters are already extracted for custom image sizes, but should be fit dynamically determinable by the user.

 # Demo
 The below images give an impression about the workflow.
-First the markers are postiioned/scribbled/drawn, then the segmentation craetes a label mask.
+First the markers are postioned/scribbled/drawn, then the regions are extended to a pixel-wise label mask.

+Marker example:
 ![marker_img]

+Label example:
 ![label_img]